jaredw42/gps_data_utils/README.md

 ## timecalc
-converts UTC epoch time or UTC datetime to GPS Weeks and seconds. leap seconds are just hardcoded to 18 for now.
+converts UTC epoch time or UTC datetime to GPS weeks and seconds.

+leap seconds are just hardcoded to 18 for now.
 ```
 timecalc 2020-12-02 11:59:59